 - The necessary trekking documents (e.g. special drawing permit of USD 500 per person for 10 days)

 - Airport transfer for departure flight

 - 24/7 support

 What's not included

-- Fees for sightseeing during the excursion in Kathmandu, charge approx. 20 euro per person
+- Entrance fees for sightseeing during the excursion in Kathmandu, charge approx. 20 euros per person.

-- Fees for other cultural visits, such as monasteries during the trekking: here you are often expected to make a small donation.
+- Entrance fees to other cultural visits, such as monasteries during the trekking: here you are often expected to make a small donation.

-- International flight tickets Nepal: We deliberately do not include this in our price.
+- International plane tickets Nepal: We deliberately do not include this in our price.
 It is easier and cheaper to book this yourself.

 - Tips for drivers, guide, porter etc.: In Nepal it is customary to give a tip.
 For this trip this is about € 85 per person.